 Marine organisms registered to BISMaL are searchable by multiple methods.
 Scientific names, depth, localities or a combination of them, or search by browsing a taxonomic tree may lead you to each taxon page including detailed information of the taxon.

-- A new dataset has been published on BISMaL.
+- New datasets have been published on BISMaL.

 The BISMaL Mapper for Marine Species Distribution, in short, BISMaL Mapper, enables to create a distribution map of marine species or figure representing the spatial variation of marine biodiversity easily and quickly.
 You may also draw graphs based on the occurrence records of marine organisms on this tool.
 By default, the data retrieved from BISMaL is provided for the visualization on this tool.
 Additionally, you may register and login to the system to upload and visualize data downloaded from the Ocean Biogeographic Information System (OBIS) or Global Biodiversity Information Facility, or that compiled by yourself.